-FAQ - DUI / OVI Investigations (Part 1)
+FAQ - DUI / OVI Investigations in Columbus & Central Ohio (Part 1)

 Q: What are the four phases of an Ohio DUI / OVI investigation before the arrest?

 A: The four phases of the DUI / OVI investigation up to and including arrest are: 1) The Vehicle In Motion Phase; 2) The Personal Contact Phase; 3) The Pre-Arrest Screening Phase; and 4) The Arrest.

 Q: What clues do officers look for during the ‘vehicle in motion’ phase?